Category

 Materials: Video conferencing platform and computer

-It’s hard to build a community when you can’t engage with students face-to-face.
+It’s hard to build a community if you need to teach your students through distance learning.
 So try setting aside a few minutes a week where students (and their parents) can drop in and chat about:

 - Non-school things